 - You’re not alone.
 As many as two-thirds of all addicts relapse once or chronically before they achieve the clean lifestyle they crave.
 You, too, might be part of that group, but a hiccup during recovery doesn’t have to end your journey.

 - You’re learning and growing.
 In every relapse, find the silver lining.
 Maybe it identified your strongest triggers or showed you that you need better stress management.
 Use those lessons to move forward and make better choices.

 - You’re not a loser.
-You made a mistake, but you can easily return to your treatment plan and begin again.
-The choice to try again makes you a winner.
+You made a mistake, but you can quickly return to your treatment plan and begin again.
+The decision to try again makes you a winner.

 - You’re surrounded by people who love you.
 Make a point of spending more time with your family, friends, recovery group, and therapist, who care about your success and can help you succeed.

 - You’re still alive.
 As long as you have breath in your body, you can choose to live a drug-free lifestyle.

 While I don’t recommend relapse, I also don’t want you to think that you’re immune or required to relapse.
 Be aware of what drug relapse is, how it happens, and ways you can continue on your recovery journey despite a setback.
 With this knowledge, you’re empowered to stay clean, and that’s a great thing!